tensorlayer/HyperPose/README.md

 ## High-performance Inference using TensorRT

+Real-time inference on resource-constrained embedded platforms is always challenging.
+To resolve this, we provide a TensorRT-compatible inference engine.
-Currently we provide two C++ APIs for inference, both defined in `include/openpose-plus.hpp`.
+The engine has two C++ APIs, both defined in `include/openpose-plus.hpp`.
 They are for running the TensorFlow model with TensorRT and post-processing respectively.

-You can look the examples in the `examples` folder to see how to use the APIs.
+You can look at the examples in the `examples` folder to see how to use the APIs.
 Running `./scripts/live-camera.sh` will give you a quick review of how it works.

 You can build the APIs into a standard C++ library by just running `make pack`, provided that you have the following dependencies installed